-Charges for textbooks, uniforms and equipment are separate from tuition.
+Charges for textbooks and equipment are separate from tuition.
 The institution does not charge for books, uniforms and equipment until the student purchases and receives the items.
-Incidental supplies, such as paper and pencils are to be furnished by the students.
+Incidental supplies, such as paper and pencils, are to be furnished by students.

-VOLUNTARY PRE-PAYMENT PLAN
+VOLUNTARY PREPAYMENT PLAN

-The school provides a voluntary prepayment plan to students and their families to help reduce the balance due upon entry.
+The Institute provides a voluntary prepayment plan to students and their families to help reduce the balance due upon entry.
 Details are available upon request from the Student Finance Office.